Tennis-Medvedev gets US Open prep back on track with win in Cincinnati | Sports-Games

 Tennis-Medvedev gets US Open prep back on track with win in Cincinnati

-But Kyrgios quickly regained his cool, holding to love in the next game and sealing the victory with another massive serve to set up a meeting with American Fritz in the last tune-up event before the U.S. Open, which begins on Aug.
-29 in New York.
-"Fritzy is a good mate of mine," Kyrgios said.

-Daniil Medvedev looked like he had a point to prove as the Russian got preparations for his U.S. Open title defence back on track with a 6-4 7-5 win over Botic van de Zandschulp in the second round of the Cincinnati Open on Tuesday.
+Daniil Medvedev looked like he had a point to prove as the Russian got preparations for his U.S. Open title defense back on track with a 6-4 7-5 win over Biotic van de Zandschulp in the second round of the Cincinnati Open on Tuesday.

-The second set posed more of a challenge, with the world number one having to save a set point, but he capitalised on several double-faults from Van de Zandschulp before wrapping up the match.
+The second set posed more of a challenge, with the world number one having to save a set point, but he capitalized on several double-faults from Van de Zandschulp before wrapping up the match.
 "The second set was going not that bad," Medvedev said in an on-court interview.
 "He was not serving especially well today, doing a lot of double faults.
-So I tried to keep pressure, use my chances.
+So I tried to keep pressure and use my chances.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)